Investigation: Lawmakers lax on stopping sexual harassment

 At the heart of the BOLI investigation is misconduct by former Republican state Sen. Jeff Kruse, who has been found to have subjected interns, lobbyists, fellow lawmakers and legislative staff to inappropriate comments and unwelcome touching over a course of years.

-Senate President Peter Courtney and House Speaker Tina Kotek earlier denied Avakian's accusations and said his investigation would have a chilling effect on others to come forward when they face harassment.
+Courtney and Kotek earlier denied Avakian's accusations and said his investigation would have a chilling effect on others to come forward when they face harassment.

 Comments